pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/intro_to_llms_part_2_applications.md

 2. Can I break the task down into a workflow of tasks?
    * if yes, do any of the sub-tasks work well as the generalized LLM sub-tasks above overlap?
 3. Does this workflow accelerate a labor intensive workflow in your busienss unit?
+   * if yes, then this is likely a relevant use case

 Use the above 3 filter criteria as a "low pass filter" on new LLM use case ideas to help triage things quickly.